hucmwf/coupsa/README.md

 The ISA-PINNs achieve high precision for solving the 2D Burgers' equations, demonstrating a 2-3 orders of magnitude improvement compared to the original SA-PINNs and outperforming DeepXDE with the residual-based adaptive refinement method.

-For the 2D Burgers' equation, the prediction result data is shared on Google Drive due to data file size limitations here.
+For the 2D Burgers' equation, the data file for achieving prediction solutions is shared on Google Drive due to file size limitations.
+The exact and learned results are combined to generate two videos demonstrating the high precision.

 https://drive.google.com/file/d/1hA2Lo914UjzwCzJkG5Gyy78kzFFAuiKK/view?usp=sharing